esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 This lesson revolves around shifting accessibility to left in the software development lifecycle, e.g. as early in the process as possible.
 >From the early stages, it is essential to include people with disabilities as part of the audience (and project team, for that matter).
 >
->We want to avoid making accessibility an afterthought.
+>We want to avoid making accessibility an afterthought. - Marcy

-> Marcy
+The stages mentioned in the lesson:
+-   Requirements Gathering & Planning
+-   UX & Content Strategy
+-   Design
+-   Development
+-   QA

 ## Useful resources
 TODO: Add more  useful links.